SSAPy - Space Situational Awareness for Python

 For multi-user site deployments or other use cases that need very stable software installations, we recommend using SSAPy’s stable releases.

 Each SSAPy release series also has a corresponding branch, e.g. releases/v0.14 has 0.14.x versions of SSAPy, and releases/v0.13 has 0.13.x versions.
 We backport important bug fixes to these branches but we do not advance the package versions or make other changes that would change the way SSAPy concretizes dependencies within a release branch.
-So, you can base your SSAPy deployment on a release branch and git pull to get fixes, without the package churn that comes with develop.
+So, you can base your SSAPy deployment on a release branch and git pull to get fixes, without the package churn that comes with main.

 The latest release is always available with the releases/latest tag.